 "Special-purpose machinery is one of the German export economy's most durable strengths.
 The 2026 US re-engagement is the most important sector decision of the decade.
 The build is the asset.
 The procurement wrapper is the work."

 It does not hurt the craft.
 It hurts the dossier.
-US procurement reads a fully bespoke build as schedule risk, warranty risk, parts-availability risk, and resale-value risk.
-The DACH market reads bespoke as expertise.
-Same machine, two reads.
+US procurement judges a fully bespoke build as schedule risk, warranty risk, parts-availability risk, and resale-value risk.
+The DACH buyers evaluate bespoke as expertise.
+Same machine, two judges.
 The fix is not to stop building bespoke.
-The fix is to expose a US-readable standard configuration band with named options around the bespoke core.
+The fix is to expose a US-market standard configuration band with named options around the bespoke core.
 The buyer needs a way to compare.
-Without it, the dossier reads as one-off and prices as one-off.
+Without it, the dossier lands as one-off and prices as one-off.

 No. The US buyer is afraid of unmodelled risk.
 A standard machine with options has a parts catalog, a service base, a resale market, and a warranty model.
 A fully bespoke build has none of those by default.
 Price is one input.
 Risk-pricing is the larger one.
 A bespoke build without a productised wrapper costs more to insure, finance, and resell than a standardised machine even when the engineering is superior.

-Define three to five standard configuration bands inside the firm's existing build envelope.
+Define three to five standard configuration bands inside GMA's existing build envelope.
 Each band carries a fixed scope, a fixed lead time, a fixed warranty, a fixed parts list, and a fixed USD price range.
 The bespoke layer sits on top as named options.
-The buyer can read the band on page one and the bespoke as upgrades.
+The buyer can evaluate the band on page one and the bespoke as upgrades.
 The craft remains.
 The procurability arrives.
 VDMA productisation patterns and US capital-goods comparables are usable templates here.

 Yes, when the band carries the procurement floor and the options carry the differentiator math.
 The US buyer wants the band for procurement, finance, and warranty.
 The buyer wants the options for the line-specific outcome.
 Productisation makes the buy easier.
 It does not collapse the price.
 Most rebuilt firms keep the bespoke margin and add the standard-band margin underneath it.

-A Market Entry Sprint defines the US configuration bands, the option layer, the dossier rebuild, and the US service architecture in six to ten weeks.
-A Cross-Border Build covers multi-channel US presence over three to six months including the productised RFP system.
-A Group Partnership runs monthly retainer with a twelve-month minimum, for Sondermaschinen groups with multiple US-facing build envelopes.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint defines the US configuration bands, the option layer, the dossier rebuild, and the US service proof in six to ten weeks.
+A Cross-Border Marketing Build covers multi-channel US presence over three to six months including the productised RFP system.
+A Global Marketing Partnership runs monthly retainer with a twelve-month minimum, for Sondermaschinen groups with multiple US-facing build envelopes.
+Pricing is discussed after GMA sees the company, market, and work needed.

-Inquiry through the contact form and a discovery conversation.
-Send the current US dossier, the last three custom US RFP responses, the historical build envelope, and the home-market site.
+Inquiry through the contact form.
+Share the current US dossier, the last three custom US RFP responses, the historical build envelope, and the home-market site.
 Response within one business day.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-US warranty law, US product liability exposure, OSHA, EPA, and equipment-finance terms remain with the firm's licensed counterparts, not with GMA.
+GMA works inside the parameters they set.
+US warranty law, US product liability exposure, OSHA, EPA, and equipment-finance terms remain with GMA's licensed counterparts, not with GMA.